kodervine/kodervine/README.md

 - ⚡ Fun fact: ...
 - 🤝 I'm open to technical writing opportunities
 - ⚡ Fun fact: I have casual chats with Google Assistant when I'm bored
-- 🌱 I'm currently learning Flutter & Dart for mobile development
 - 🧠 I am interested in Backend development (Java and C#) -->

 I create user-friendly web apps that engage and ease user experience on the client side and that's because I love the intersection of solving problems for the customers, while making their User Experience seamless.
 You can read my articles about frontend libraries and technologies on [my hashnode blog here](https://kodervine.hashnode.dev)
+- 🌱 I'm currently learning Flutter & Dart for mobile development
 - 📫 How to reach me - neneani.dev@gmail.com
+- 🌱 I'm currently learning Java and C#
+- 🧠 I am interested in Privacy and Security in software applications
 - 🌐 Read my blog [@kodervine's log](https://kodervine.hashnode.dev/)
 - 🔭 Check out my [portfolio](https://chinenyeanikwenze.netlify.app/portfolio)